jgoguen/calibre-kobo-driver/README.md

 **Please note**: Modified books are not saved back into your Calibre library to prevent issues with overwriting library configurations unexpectedly, so books are processed in transit to your device every time.
-In most cases, the extra time required should not be noticable.
+In most cases, the extra time required should not be noticeable.

 #Installation
 To install this plugin from source, you have two options: